 - Also available in Pro Series configuration which includes: anchor kit & cleat, fish gripper, paddle leash, and angled rod holder.

 While it’s not strictly a kayak crate, this bag functions in a similar manner – organizing and protecting your gear and tackle from the elements.
-Made from water-resistant 1200 Denier coated canvas, this bag will keep your gear from getting soaked by a rough wave or sudden downpour.
+Made from water-resistant canvas, this bag will keep your gear from getting soaked by a rough wave or sudden downpour.

-Two rod holders, spacious accessory pouches, and convenient tie-down loops make this a highly versatile storage option for kayak as well as shoreline fishing.
-It’s designed to snuggly fit a standard milk crate inside the main compartment.
-So if you want the added rigidity of a crate then hit up your local grocery chain and ask nicely.
+Two 3600 Plano stowaway utility boxes, spacious accessory pouches, and convenient D-rings make this a highly versatile storage option for kayak as well as shoreline fishing.
+It’s designed to snuggly fit inside a standard milk crate.
+So if you want the added rigidity of a crate hit up your local grocery chain and ask nicely.

 The main compartment is lined with light insulation.
 So you can throw your lunch plus a cold six-pack inside and it will stay relatively cool.

-- Spacious external accessory pouches with elastic retainers hold plenty or gear.
+- Spacious external pouches hold plenty or gear.

-- Can be used with or without internal milk crate.
+- Can be used with or without optional milk crate.

-- Durable 1200 Denier fabric keeps gear protected from water.
+- Durable fabric keeps gear protected from water.

 For the Hobie owners out there, the H-crate provides a versatile storage option that integrates seamlessly with other Hobie accessories.
 It’s lightweight and easy to transport – which makes it a breeze to swap from one kayak to another.